 - Glands in your throat might swell

-- Periods can become irregular
+- If you get periods, these can change or become irregular

 - You might feel tired, emotional and have mood swings